 Serves 4

-- When it turns golden, pour canned tomatoes.
-Put a little bit of water in the can, swirl it to get the remaining tomato sauce then pour in the saucepan too.
-Boil on low-medium fire.
-Simmer for half an hour on low fire.
+3. Put a little bit of water in the can, swirl it to get the remaining tomato sauce then pour in the saucepan too.
+Let it boil then simmer for 30 - 45 minutes on low fire.

-- If using as pizza base, don't add the cheese & oil.
+8. If you are using it as pizza base, don't add the cheese & oil.